Thursday, 20 April 2023

 I am standing in that long corridor again.

 I heard a voice from somewhere.
 “The statues in all the temples stand broken.
 Handiwork of some miscreants.
 Look at the spots where they have tried their hands to maim them!
 Lowly births!
-They are also born to their mothers and suckled milk from their breasts.
+They are also born to their mothers and suckle milk from their breasts.
 Aren’t they?”

 ***Ended***